Phone-GWP-group

 What is veganism?

-The typical definition of being vegan is effectively only eating food that is derived from plants.
-However, for most vegans, this extends to additional products, including clothing, furniture and, increasingly, packaging.
+The typical definition of veganism is eating only plant-based foods.
+However, for most vegans, this extends to additional products, including clothing, furniture, and, increasingly, packaging.

 A young woman holding a vegan packaging box.